spewage14/spewage14/README.md

 <br>
 I don't use Discord, WhatsApp or any other non-trustworthy IM platforms that obey the orders of federal agents.
 If you see anyone claiming to be me on platforms that are not Signal or Telegram, it's not me.

+The only social media I use is Twitter.
+You can find me there at <a href="https://twitter.com/spewage14">@spewage14</a>

 That's about all I have to say.
 I hope you have a good day :3